 Still later, culture came to be associated with "the qualities of an educated person."
 On the other hand, an uneducated person might be referred to as "uncultured."
-Indeed. throughout the 19th century, culture was thought of as "refinement through education."
-For example, the English poet and literary critic Matthew Arnold (1896, p. xi)

-referred to "acquainting ourselves with the best that has been known and said in the world."
+Indeed, throughout the 19th century, culture was thought of as "refinement through education."
+For example, the English writer Matthew Arnold (1896, p. xi) referred to "acquainting ourselves with the best that has been known and said in the world."
 If Arnold were still alive today, he would no doubt think that the person who reads Shakespeare is 'cultured' while the one who watches The Simpsons or Family Guy is not.

 Near the end of the 19th century, the meaning of culture began to converge on the meaning that anthropologists would adopt in the 20th century.
-The English anthropologist, Sir Edward Tylor (1871, p.
+Sir Edward Tylor (1871, p.
 1), for instance, wrote that:

-Sir Edward Tylor (1832-1917)
+Sir Edward Tylor

-Culture, or civilization ... is that complex whole which includes knowledge, belief, arts, morals, laws, customs and any other capabilities and habits acquired by man as a member of society.
+- Culture, or civilization ... is that complex whole which includes knowledge, belief, arts, morals, - laws, customs and any other capabilities and habits acquired by man as a member of society.